Interview Tips & Guidance - Specialist Care Sector Recruitment

 5) Project enthusiasm

-Bring some energy to the interview; show that you’re passionate about elderly care and the role you’re applying for.
-Speak distinctly and confidently, and make plenty of eye contact (for online interviews, remember eye contact means looking at the camera, not the screen!)
+Bring some energy to the interview; show that you're passionate about care and the role you're applying for.
+Speak distinctly and confidently, and make plenty of eye contact (for online interviews, remember eye contact means looking at the camera, not the screen!).

 6) Listen carefully

-Showing you’re a good listener is particularly important in elderly care.
-Don’t interrupt, make sure your mobile is off, and in person, lean forward and face the interviewer directly.
+Showing you're a good listener is particularly important in care settings.
+Don't interrupt, make sure your mobile is off, and in person, lean forward and face the interviewer directly.

 7) Give specific examples

 Use anecdotes to demonstrate your skills.
-Include quantifiable achievements – that means using numbers where possible (“I improved x by y%.”)
+Include quantifiable achievements, that means using numbers where possible ("I improved occupancy by 15%" or "I reduced agency spend by £30,000 over six months").

 8) Ask questions